Austin Riley Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- Reds pitchers combine to allow 102 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- Reds pitchers combine to allow 106 total home runs at a clip of 1.4 per game (fourth-most in the league).

+- Stoudt makes his first start of the season for the Reds.

 © 2023 Data Skrive.
 All rights reserved.